justGrasse/phase-0-tracks/web_dev/request_cycle/http_requests.md

   550: Permission Denied (account does not have permission to perform the action attempted)

 2. **What is the difference between a GET request and a POST request?
+When might each be used?**

   GET: A GET method requests data from a source

   >>> Used only to retrieve data

+  >>> This method retrieves the HTML documents, CSS styling, photos, videos, etc.

   POST: A POST method submits data to a source to be processed

   >>> A query string (name/value pair) is provided to the server

+  >>> A POST may be used to create a new resource

-3. **What is the difference between a GET request and a POST request?
-When might each be used?**
+3. **What is the difference between a GET request and a POST request? **

 	Answer.